aadilmallick/my-notes-docusaurus/docs/js-frameworks/01-react.md

 So in an event handler or effect, if multiple `setState()` calls for a specific state are invoked, then only the **last** set state call will be set as the updated state.
 This is called **batching**.

-React will only re-render once per event handler invocation or effect change, after all state updates are completed
+React will only re-render once per event handler invocation or effect change, after all state updates are completed.

+### Memoization

+If a component has state changes requiring a re-render, then the entire subtree of that component (all subcomponents and JSX) will also re-render, regardless if those sub-components have state changes or not.

+A React performance enhancement to mitigate this excessive re-rendering of child components  is called **memoization**, where we memoize components by wrapping them in the `memo()` function from React.

+Any memoized child component will only re-render during a parent's re-render cycle if the props passed to that child component change (or state in the child component changes), where props are compared via primitive value equality.

+#### Strict Mode

+React **strict mode** is used for development use cases where by wrapping your entire app in the `<React.StrictMode>` component, you enable strict mode, where every component will re-render at least twice regardless of what memoization tactics you use.

+> [!TIP]
+> This is helpful in unveiling common bugs.

+In production, strict mode is disabled.

 ## 101 Tips